 Kiplinger magazine recently published a two-part series that explored the best college majors for a lucrative career and the worst majors for a career, in terms of recent employment and salary data, with interesting ranking measures such as projected job growth for 2010-2020 and “likelihood of working retail” after earning certain degrees.
 The lists are formed from data provided by Georgetown University’s Center on Education and the Workforce as well as Payscale.com.
-The U.S. Census Bureau also compiles its own research linking degrees and employment.

 In general when considering employment opportunities and earning potential, the best college majors right now are in various fields of health care, engineering and science.
 The worst are in liberal arts, education and anthropology.

 Passion outweighs a paycheck for some people’s career decisions, which is fine if you are fulfilled.
 On the flip side, there are plenty of professionals who recognize they are good at something that earns a nice income and they spend their free time engaging in other activities they love.